-El Niño and La Niña: The heads of the three RBAs urged greater preparedness to deal with a possible La Niña climate event in late 2016, closely related to the El Niño cycle that has had a severe impact on agriculture and food security.
+El Niño and La Niña: In the context of three interagency high-level meetings held at FAO in 2016, the heads of the three RBAs urged greater preparedness to deal with a possible La Niña climate event in late 2016, closely related to the El Niño cycle that has had a severe impact on agriculture and food security.
 In October 2015, the Food Security Climate Resilience Facility (FoodSECuRE) was piloted in Zimbabwe to avert the anticipated negative impacts of El Niño.
 FAO, WFP and the extension service of Zimbabwe's Ministry of Agriculture are now field-testing the early action modality under FoodSECuRE window I to bolster the resilience of affected smallholder farmer households through the cultivation of drought-tolerant small grains.
+In addition, work is ongoing on the harmonization of early warning monitoring instruments and the collaborative preparation of early action plans for mitigation and response.
+Harmonized early action plans are about to enter the pilot phase in Guatemala, the Philippines and the Sudan within the remit of the FoodSECuRE partnership.